 Dismantling Racism - What Can You Do?

-- Attend an “Introduction to Systemic Racism” Workshop: Chapel Hill will pay the $150 registration fee for all those who attend this 2-day workshop put on by ERACCE (Eliminating Racism & Creating/Celebrating Equality).
-These virtual workshops are offered September 23-24 and October 21-22.
+Attend an “Introduction to Systemic Racism” Workshop: Chapel Hill will pay the $150 registration fee for all those who attend this 2-day workshop put on by Eliminating Racism And Creating/Celebrating Equality (ERACCE).
+These workshops are held monthly and they fill up quickly!
 Go to eracce.org/event-calendar to register, then contact the church office at firstname.lastname@example.org for reimbursement.

 Attend a Portage Kids Peaceful Protests event.
 These family-friendly protests are held every Wednesday and Sunday from Noon - 1 pm at the corner of S. Westnedge Ave. and Centre Ave. in Portage.
 This is a great way to introduce kids to protesting and show them how to stand with the Black Lives Matter and Stop Asian Hate movements.

 - 7 pm each Thursday evening on Zoom - CLICK HERE to be connected to the Zoom meeting at 7 pm every Thursday